-Successful completion of this course is measured through active class participation and ongoing formal and informal assessments including: research and writing, application of skills, and presentations.
+Successful completion of this course is measured through active class participation, collaboration through paired programming, and ongoing formal and informal assessments including: prototyping, program building, research and writing, and presentations.

 This course can be counted in partial fulfillment of the 130 total credits required for graduation.
 Students are required to take the AP Exam as part of this course.
 Failure to complete the AP exam in May will result in loss of weighted credit which will be reflected in the student's transcript.